-The Curriculum committee of the RCEM will oversee the updating of the curriculum and its submission to the GMC.
-This committee reports to Council of RCEM via the Education committee.
+The Curriculum Sub-Committee of the RCEM will oversee the updating of the curriculum and its submission to the GMC.
+This committee reports to Council of RCEM via the Education Committee.

 The RCEM and RCPCH will oversee updating the PEM sub-specialty curriculum.